iiGray/PhoVSR/README.md

 We have released our evaluating recipe for PhoVSR on LRS2, CMLR dataset.

-Algorithm 1 is implemented in "datas/utils", which is only used in data preprocessing before training, and not in evaluation.
+The random alignment algorithm (Algorithm 1 in the paper) is implemented in "datas/utils", which is only used in data preprocessing before training, and not in evaluation.

 ## Preparation